-To achieve the objectives set out in the policy, the Company has reviewed and standardised its processes for recruitment to eliminate any barriers to diversity; implemented a global grading structure to ensure equity and fairness across the organisation; developed a global learning and development curriculum to provide career opportunities for every employee; and implemented succession planning and talent management processes across the organisation to identify potential employees whose skills can be further developed.
+To achieve the objectives set out in the policy, the Company has reviewed and standardised its processes for recruitment to eliminate any barriers to diversity, implemented a global grading structure to ensure equity and fairness across the organisation, developed a global learning and development curriculum to provide career opportunities for every employee, and implemented succession planning and talent management processes across the organisation to identify potential employees whose skills can be further developed.
 In FY16, the Board endorsed strategies designed to increase gender diversity and agreed on gender diversity objectives, as part of Ansell's broader commitment to diversity and inclusion.
 These objectives included that, over a three-year period, Ansell would aim to have women comprising 30% of its executive management and over 40% of its senior management.

-The Board has since committed that Ansell would aim to have women comprising circa 50% of its Board by 2020 and beyond, acknowledging this may fluctuate from time to time due to the affect of changes on a small group size.
-Women currently make up 38% of the Board (Non-Executive Directors).
-Upon the retirement of Mr Ronald Bell at the 2018 Annual General Meeting, this will increase to 43%.
+The Board also sets clear targets for gender representation as part of Ansell's broader commitment to diversity and inclusion.
+Ansell has committed to have women constituting circa 50% of its Board by 2020 and beyond, acknowledging that this may fluctuate from time to time due to the effect of changes on a small group size.
+With the appointment of Christine Yan, women now make up 44% of the Board.
+Upon Glenn Barnes' retirement at the 2019 AGM, this will increase to 50%.

-In addition, Ansell will also continue in its policy of eliminating barriers to diversity which will further encourage suitable gender diversity throughout the organisation.
+In addition, Ansell will also continue its policy of eliminating barriers to diversity, which will further encourage suitable gender diversity throughout the organisation.
 The Company undertakes regular reviews to ensure that it is adequately progressing towards acceptable gender diversity.

-In FY18, the proportion of our workforce currently represented by women is set out below:
+In FY19, the proportion of our workforce currently represented by women is set out below:

-Women in Leadership Percentages at Ansell Roles FY17 % % FY18 Non-Executive Directors Board of Directors 29.0 38.0 Executive Leadership Director level and above 19.9 22.0 Management Manager level through Associate Director 32.4 34.0
+Women in Leadership Percentages at Ansell Roles FY18 % FY19 % Directors Board of Directors 33.0 44% Executive Leadership Director level and above 22.0 24% Management Manager level through Associate Director 34.0 35%